joshiji789/Maths_Assignment/README.md

 <br/>
 Assignment 1
 <br/>
-Check Branch "Master" to see assignment
+Check Branch "master" to see assignment